wowi42/wowi.io/content/blog/Stop-hosting-yourself.md

 The previous cost seems not so high finally, no?

-So how this companies are doing so much cash with this services? **Automation**: their system are industrialized.
+So how this companies are doing so much cash with this services? **Automation**: their systems are industrialized.

 So please, next time that you wan to host smoething yourself, calculate the real **complete** cost!